-- We will have created a better British Canoeing website, to improve the representation of our organisation and support our members, staff and volunteers, focusing on personalisation and accessibility - Our platforms will be more representative, ensuring that the imagery used across our platforms, channels and promotional materials is diverse, and that we improve accessibility at the same time - We will boost paddling awareness by running campaigns and promotions around key strategic areas such as Go Paddling and #ShePaddles, while supporting a range of national inclusion-led campaigns
+- We will have created a better British Canoeing website, to improve the representation of our organisation and support our members, staff and volunteers, focusing on personalisation and accessibility - Our platforms will be more representative, ensuring that the imagery used across our platforms, channels and promotional materials is diverse, and that we improve accessibility at the same time - We will boost paddling awareness by running campaigns and promotions around key strategic areas such as Go Paddling and #ShePaddles, while supporting a range of national inclusion-led campaigns What are our key strategic actions?

-We will launch and develop a new British Canoeing website with improved accessibility options, including across documents, other organisational websites and digital platforms (by 2026)

-We will share more case studies and stories to improve representation, and the diversity in imagery and content across our websites, digital platforms, social media channels, advertising and promotional materials (annually from 2023)

-We will improve awareness video content (from 2023)

-We will enhance and develop communication plans to further support the organisation's equality, diversity and inclusion ambitions across teams, and support national and international campaigns with relevant programme leads (annually from 2023)

-We will support staff and volunteers to showcase activity through the creation of an equality, diversity and inclusion content guide (by 2023)

-of paddling activity and events taking place to support the creation of storytelling, case studies and photography and
+We will launch and develop a new British Canoeing website with improved accessibility options, including across documents, other organisational websites and digital platforms (by 2026) We will share more case studies and stories to improve representation, and the diversity in imagery and content across our websites, digital platforms, social media channels, advertising and promotional materials (annually from 2023) Building insight and knowledge We will enhance and develop communication plans to further support the organisation's equality, diversity and inclusion ambitions across teams, and support national and international campaigns with relevant programme leads (annually from 2023) We will support staff and volunteers to showcase activity through the creation of an equality, diversity and inclusion content guide (by 2023) We will improve awareness of paddling activity and events taking place to support the creation of storytelling, case studies and photography and video content (from 2023) measure success?

-Building insight and knowledge

-The launch of a new British Canoeing website, with an annual increase in the number of visitors to British Canoeing's websites, digital platforms and social media channels (by 2026)

-An increased number of stories and features annually, with improved representation of paddlers from a more diverse background (from 2022)
+24 Championing diversity